elvis-epx/pictdiff/README.md

 but the generated diff image is an all-or-nothing comparison.
 I needed a diff image for quick inspection of changes, and the image should show the magnitude of these differences, as well as how color was affected.

+# Performance

+The Python version is slow, but it was the first one, so it serves as the reference for the others, that must generate exactly the same results given the same images to compare.

+Right now, the Rust version is the fastest: 100x the speed of reference impl.
+Go is 60x, Node.js is 12x.
+Running the Python version with PyPy yields 10-11x, roughly equivalent to Node.

 # Bugs